spiritgirl333/Cybersecurity-Project-1/README.md

 - Run the playbook, and navigate to ELK-Server-PublicIP:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:

 - _Which file is the playbook?

 - install-elk.yml
 - filebeat-playbook.yml
 - metricbeat-playbook.yml

- Where do you copy it?_
+ _Where do you copy it?_

--etc/ansible
+- etc/ansible

 - _Which file do you update to make Ansible run the playbook on a specific machine?